Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Introduction

-Inference of argmin indices has a long history in the statistical literature, dating back to the early works of \cite{gibbons1977selecting,gupta1979multiple}.
-A refinement was proposed in \cite{futschik1995confidence} assuming known marginal distributions of $X_{i,r}$ and independence between dimensions of $X_i$.
-Methods that are strongly dependent on these conditions are theoretically valid but may have restricted applicability. \cite{mogstad2024inference} developed a confidence set method that is valid for general distributions, based on pairwise comparisons of the entries of $\mu$.
-This method may suffer from inferior power when the dimension is high.
-Variants of bootstrap methods for the argmin inference are also available in the model selection setting \citep{hansen2011model}.
-However, the standard implementation \cite{bernardi2018model} of this method is computationally demanding and may not yield satisfactory power in certain applications of interest. \cite{dey2024anytime} constructs an argmin confidence set using a martingale and e-value approach.
-Their coverage guarantee is weaker than \eqref{eq: marginal validity} and does not handle ties very well.

-In this work, we develop a novel method to construct confidence sets of the argmin index set $\Theta$ that asymptotically satisfies \eqref{eq: marginal validity}.
-The idea is to compare each index with ``the best of others''.
-Intuitively, in order to decide whether $r\in \hat C$ for a specific $r\in[p]$, we only need to test $\mu_r\le\mu_s$ for some $s\in\arg\min(\mu_t:t\neq r)$.
-However, the index $s$ is not available and must be adaptively estimated from the data.
-If we use an empirical version of such an $s$, then there will be a double-dipping issue (also known as post-selection inference).
-As a main methodological contribution, we employ a combination of cross-validation and exponential mechanism, a technique originated from the differential privacy literature \citep{dwork2014algorithmic}, which is known to limit the dependence between some intermediate statistics and the final inference.
+In this work, we develop a novel method to construct confidence sets of the argmin index set $\Theta$ that asymptotically satisfy \eqref{eq: marginal validity}.
+The idea is to compare each index with ``the best of others".
+Intuitively, in order to decide whether $r\in \widehat{C}$ for a specific $r\in[p]$, we only need to test $\mu_r\le\mu_{s_r}$ for some $s_r\in \{s\neq r \mid \mu_s = \min_{t\neq r}\mu_t\}$.
+However, the best index excluding $r$, $s_r$, is not available and must be adaptively estimated from the data.
+If we use an empirical version of such an $s_r$, then there will be a double-dipping issue (which is also widely discussed in the post-selection inference literature).
+As a main methodological contribution, we employ a combination of cross-validation and exponential mechanism, a technique originated from the differential privacy literature \citep{dwork2014algorithmic}, which is known to limit the dependence between nuisance parameter estimates and the final inference.
 Our theoretical analysis relies on a central limit theorem for globally dependent data, which may be of general interest.
-To our best knowledge, this is the only method that uses asymptotic normality for the argmin inference of a discrete random vector.
+To the best of our knowledge, this is the only method that uses asymptotic normality for the argmin inference of a discrete random vector.
 More importantly, our method comes with an intuitive and simple way to choose the tuning parameter in a data-driven manner.